HEP-EPN/HEP-EPN.github.io/resources/index.md

 This is a small list of instructions and tutorials to getting started in High Energy Physics research, focused on CMS data/software and Machine Learning.
 By no means it is a complete list, and it is constantly evolving.

-_Esta es una pequeña lista de instructiones y tutoriales para comenzar la investigación en Física de Altas Energías, enfocado en datos y software de CMS, y en Machine Learning.
-Estos links no es en lo absoluto los unicos recursos disponibles, y esta lista esta cambiando constantemente.
-Todas las instrucciones estan en ingles._
+_Esta es una pequeña lista de instrucciones y tutoriales para comenzar la investigación en Física de Altas Energías, enfocado en datos y software de CMS, y en Machine Learning.
+Estos links no es en lo absoluto los únicos recursos disponibles, y esta lista esta cambiando constantemente.
+Todas las instrucciones están en ingles._

 {% include search-info.html %}